techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 ## Today I learned (#TIL):

 - How to call javascript files and libraries in the HTML document
-- Point to an external javascript file:
+- Point to an external javascript file (just insert script includes at the bottom of the DOM https://www.w3schools.com/js/js_htmldom.asp):
 {% highlight javascript %}
 <script src="myscripts.js"></script>
 <!-- bring in the socket.io library in the next line //think about bootstrap/angular/react/{next.agile.library} -->